Gino Vumbaca

 Prior to Canopy Growth, Bee was the inaugural CEO of ScriptWise, a health promotion charity addressing prescription medication addiction and overdose in Australia.
 Bee is passionate about patient advocacy and working towards better drug policy reforms in Australia.

 Mat is a lawyer and long-time advocate for better patient access to medicinal cannabis.
-He has provided pro bono assistance to manypatients and campaigners over the years and is currently running his own boutique law practice in Sydney.
+He has provided pro bono assistance to manypatients and campaigners over the years and is currently the Principal Lawyer of Reparation Legal, based in Sydney and Melbourne.

 Mat has spent the last decade in commercial law, focusing mainly on intellectual property and dispute resolution on behalf of both private clients, and also as senior in-house counsel for Stellar Entertainment and Genero Media.